ome/www.openmicroscopy.org/_posts/2014-11-14-partnership.md

 As noted above, the rapid pace of innovation and scale of usage means that the Bio-Formats team is always facing a
 [very long queue](https://trac.openmicroscopy.org.uk/ome/query?status=accepted&status=new&status=reopened&component=Bio-Formats&group=type&max=1000&col=id&col=summary&col=status&col=owner&col=priority&col=milestone&col=time&col=changetime&col=reporter&col=cc&report=44&order=priority)
-of requests, bugs, etc (in software management-speak, our “backlog”).
+of requests, bugs, etc. (in software management-speak, our “backlog”).
 We treat this queue somewhat flexibly.
 When we see very large numbers of requests around a single file format, we will prioritize that file format — more users means more impact for our software.
 Sometimes there is work to do that is a priority for us — adding support for units or a whole new imaging domain are